PSPDFKit/Cordova-iOS/README.md

 You can find a demo app in [CordovaDemo](CordovaDemo).

 In order to build it, please download PSPDFKit from your customer portal: https://customers.pspdfkit.com
-The .dmg file you downloaded contains a directory called `PSPDFKit.embeddedframework`.
+The .dmg file you downloaded contains a directory called `PSPDFKit.framework`.
 Please copy this directory to `CordovaDemo/platforms/ios`.

 You can set your license key in `CordovaDemo/www/js/index.js`.